awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/telemetry.md

 To ensure that the the AWS IoT Greengrass Core software functions properly, AWS IoT Greengrass uses the data for development and quality improvement purposes\.
 This feature also helps inform new and enhanced edge capabilities\.
 AWS IoT Greengrass retains telemetry data for up to seven days\.

 This section describes how to configure and use the telemetry agent\.
-For information about configuring the nucleus emitter component, see [Nucleus telemetry emitter](nucleus-emitter-component.md)\.
+For information about configuring the nucleus telemetry emitter component, see [Nucleus telemetry emitter](nucleus-emitter-component.md)\.

 **Topics**
 + [Telemetry metrics](#telemetry-metrics)